The Third Pillar of Islam

 1 The Poor (Al-Fuqara) (الفقراء)

-Those who live in absolute poverty with little to no wealth or income.
-They lack the basic necessities of life such as food, clothing, and shelter.
+People living in extreme poverty, with little or no wealth or income, and deprived of basic necessities such as food, clothing, and shelter.

 2 The Needy (Al-Masakin) (المساكين)